apache/cordova-docs/docs/en/2.2.0/guide/upgrading/ios/index.md

 7. Update (or replace, if you never changed the file) your **MainViewController.m** according to the one from the new project:
     - Updated -> viewWillAppear
 8. Copy the **"cordova"** folder from the new project into your project's root folder **(in 2.2.0, this has an updated 'emulate' script)**
+9. Add the new core plugin mapping to **Cordova.plist**: key is **Globalization**, value is **CDVGlobalization**
-9. Next, update your CordovaLib sub-project reference.
+10. Next, update your CordovaLib sub-project reference.
 Beginning with Cordova 2.1.0, we are not using the CORDOVALIB Xcode variable anymore when referencing where CordovaLib resides, the reference is an absolute file reference now.
     1. Launch **Terminal.app**
     2. Go to the location where you installed Cordova **(see Step 1)**, in the **bin** sub-folder
     3. Run the script below where the first parameter is the path to your project's **.xcodeproj** file: